Tiasstiass/weatherly/README.md

 ## Room for Improvement

-Open to any suggestions, off the top of my head
+Open to any suggestions, off the top of my head:

 - Responsiveness!!!
 - Different background according to the actual weather (sunny, rainy...)